SaadAhmad123/arvo-demos/README.md

 ### Infrastructure Flexibility

 Your business logic remains unchanged whether you're running on a single machine or distributed across multiple data centers.
-Arvo's event-driven architecture scales horizontally by design, while vertical scaling happens naturally.
-More importantly, you can transition between scaling strategies without rewriting your application - start vertical, go horizontal, then back to vertical if needed.
-The choice is yours, and it's reversible.
+Arvo's event-driven architecture scales horizontally by design, while vertical scaling comes naturally.
+More importantly, **you can transition between scaling strategies** without rewriting your application - start vertical, go horizontal, then back to vertical if needed.
+The **choice is yours, and it's reversible**.

 ### Feature Reliability